Workers sitting outsite an acoustic enclosure

 • Target noise reduction levels

-• Access needs for personnel or equipment
+• Access needs for personnel and equipment

 • Ventilation and heat load